trufnetwork/sdk-js/docs/api-reference.md

 #### Parameters
 - `input: Object`
   - `stream: StreamLocator` – Target stream (primitive **or** composed)
-  - `from?: number` – Optional start timestamp
+  - `from?: number` – Optional start timestamp (UNIX seconds).
-  - `to?: number` – Optional end timestamp
+  - `to?: number` – Optional end timestamp (UNIX seconds).
   - `frozenAt?: number` – Optional timestamp for "time-travel" queries (records created at or before `frozenAt` only)
-  - `baseTime?: number` – Reference timestamp used for normalisation.
+  - `baseTime?: number` – Reference timestamp (UNIX seconds) used for normalisation.
 If omitted, the SDK will try, in order:
     1. `default_base_time` metadata on the stream
     2. The first available record in the stream